Rate this page:

 Every attempt to start a call using Voximplant creates a new independent call session in VoxEngine; except for conferences, in this case, the call goes into an existing session.

-• A session always starts with the Started event due to an inbound call or an HTTP request.
+• A session always starts with the Started event due to an incoming call or an HTTP request.

 • The next event depends on what started a session: it can be the CallAlerting event in case of a call or the HttpRequest event in case of an HTTP request.